coleenquadros/configuration/docs/app-sre/cluster-upgrades.md

 The first cluster to be upgraded belongs to the stage environment (crcs02ue1).
 It is upgraded once a week.

 Once a version has soaked for 6 days, the production cluster will be upgraded (crcp01ue1).

+### OCM-Quay

+The first clusters to be upgraded are the read-only ocm-quay clusters.

+The first one is upgraded with every new version.
+The second after the version has soaked for a day, the third after 2 days.

+Once a version has soaked for 7 days, the read-write clsuter will be upgraded.